Tekken 6: Development and promotion

 Harada revealed they had encountered difficulties making the cast balanced.
 As a result, Namco took notes from the characters' victories in the original arcades and modified the cast and rebalanced the game.
 To make battles more strategic, the Rage system was created.
 Another new element is the use of items by the characters.
 While Harada did not find this as unique as the Rage System, he felt it added more to the battles' fun factor.
 Like some games in the Mortal Kombat series, Tekken 6 is notable for adding the element that allows players to throw enemies down to another area of the stage.
 This was added to create longer combos if the player has the opportunity, not for the sole purpose of inflicting more damage.
 A major obstacle in producing the game was Namco's idea to include game modes that allowed four simultaneous characters.
 This took major rework, especially for online mode.
 Director Yuichi Yonemori also noted that the team wanted to make fights faster while adding these new mechanics.
 To provide more variety, each stage that could be destroyed was given its own sound effect and each character also had their own.

 On October 23, 2009, Namco Bandai released a Tekken 6 themed Game Space on the North American version of PlayStation Home.
-Tekken 6: Bloodline Rebellion was first released as Tekken 6 to Japanese arcades on December 18, 2008.
+Tekken 6: Bloodline Rebellion was released to Japanese arcades on December 18, 2008.
 It featured new characters, stages, items and customization options and gave the game a balance update to its characters and items.
 The console version of Tekken 6 is based on this arcade version and was released for consoles, but under the name Tekken 6.
 In October 2009, Namco announced the game's development had been completed, and it would be released for PlayStation 3 and Xbox 360 consoles.
 The online elements of Tekken 6 were based on the ones from Tekken: Dark Resurrection.
 Harada announced the game's roster would be the largest in the series, and that after Tekken 3 they were paying special attention to make sure each character is unique in appearance, personality and techniques and does not overlap with other characters.